Pontificia Universidade Catolica

-A minimum GPA of 3.00 plus Basic Portuguese (PORT-011) and Intermediate Portuguese (PORT-032) for students with no background in Spanish.
-Portuguese for Spanish Speakers (PORT-009) for those who are eligible to take this course.
+A minimum GPA of 3.0 plus Basic Portuguese (PORT-011) and Intermediate Portuguese (PORT-032) for students with no background in Spanish OR Portuguese for Spanish Speakers (PORT-009) for those who are eligible to take this course.
 The language of instruction for all courses is Portuguese.

 Accommodation and Meals

-International students are placed by The International Programs Central Coordination Office (CCCI) at PUC Rio into family homes, where they have the best chance to experience the Brazilian way of life and to speak everyday Portuguese.
-Most students have their own private room.
-Breakfast is included.
-Access to kitchen and laundry facilities and telephone is to be arranged by the student with the family.
-Most families live near the university, around 15+ minutes by city bus.
+CIEE, a study abroad organization, places students with host families, where they have the best chance to experience the Brazilian way of life and to speak everyday Portuguese.
+Students have their own room.
+Breakfast and internet are provided.
+Access to kitchen and laundry facilities and the telephone is to be arranged by the student with the family.

-Universities in Brazil operate on a southern hemispheric academic calendar, in which the first semester runs from Mach to July and the second semester from August to December.
-Students begin studies in Rio participating in a required month long Portuguese language and Brazilian culture course prior to their first term.
+Universities in Brazil operate on a southern hemispheric academic calendar, in which the first semester classes run from March to July and the second semester from August to December.
+Students begin studies in Rio participating in a required month-long Portuguese language and Brazilian culture course prior to their first term.
 Year-long students may consider attending the program for the Brazilian academic year in order to enhance their academic and social integration.
-These students arrive in Brazil in mid January for the pre-session course and complete the program in December.
-Students who wish to attend for the U.S. academic year arrive in Rio for the pre-session course in late June and finish their studies in late July of the following year.
+These students arrive in Brazil in early January for the pre-session course and complete the program in December.
+Students who wish to attend for the U.S. academic year arrive in Rio for the pre-session course in early July and finish their studies in late July of the following year.
 The program is also available as a semester-only option with start dates in either early January for our spring semester or early July for our fall semester.

 Fields of Study

-Portuguese Literature and Linguistics, Business administration, Economics, Political Science, International Relations, Sociology, History, Geography, Education, Social Communication, Psychology, Philosophy, and Theology.
+Portuguese Literature and Linguistics, Economics, Political Science, International Relations, Sociology, History, Geography, Education, Social Communication, Psychology, Philosophy, and Theology.

-All students must attend the non-for-credit language and culture one-month pre-session offered at PUC.
-Students who after the intensive course place on Portuguese Levels I, II, III (90 hours and 6 credits) should take during the semester this language course plus three regular university courses (4 credits each) for a total of 18 credits.
+All students must attend the non-for-credit one-month language pre-session course offered at PUC.
+After the intensive course, students who place in Portuguese Levels I, II, III (90 hours and 6 credits) should take this language course during the semester in addition to three regular university courses (4 credits each) for a total of 18 credits.
 Students who place in Levels IV and V (60 hours and 4 credits) take this language course plus four regular university courses (4 credits each) for a total of 20 credits.
 Participants may take a two-credit course, only if they pair it with another of the same subject for a total of 4 credits.
 No more than two 2-credit courses will be accepted.
-Year students do not need to attend the pre-session for their second semester.
-Students who successfully complete this courseload will obtain 15 credits and 5 courses per semesters at Georgetown.
+Year-long students do not need to attend the pre-session language course for their second semester.
+Students who successfully complete this courseload will obtain 15 credits and 5 courses per semester at Georgetown.